Home

 Keep in mind that you'd also need a number of sessions to treat the scar, with appointments costing around $200 or more, so it can become quite pricey in the long run.

-Complete an online consult and our Australian health practitioners will create a customised prescription formula for you.
-This is compounded and delivered straight to your door and you can access ongoing follow-up support from your practitioner as you use your treatment.
+Simply take our online consult and a Software health practitioner will create a formula based on your individual skin needs.
+This formula will then be compounded just for you and sent straight to your home.
+And, you can access ongoing, follow-up support as you use your treatment.

 Skin needling

 Skin needling, also known as microneedling, involves creating tiny punctures across the skin with microneedles in order to create collagen.
-It's often used in the treatment of astrophic scars.
+It's often used in the treatment of atrophic scars.

 The idea behind skin needling is that wounding the skin prompts a healing response and encourages collagen production in the area, which can help treat acne scarring and renew the texture of your skin.